Approximate Bayesian Computation via Population Monte Carlo and Classification: Experiments

-The Engine for Likelihood-Free Inference (ELFI) Python package \citep{kangasraasio2016elfi} was used for the implementation of SMC ABC, which handles SMC ABC and other ABC methods with the specification of a prior and simulator.
-We used 10 iterations and $N=500$.
+We now compare Classification-PMC to the state-of-the-art adaptive proposal approach: SMC ABC.
+For the implementation of Classification-PMC, 50 particles and 100 simulations per particle were used for the classification.
+Only particles post-convergence were used to calculate summary statistics, and we assumed convergence when the weighted mean and variance of the particles for each iteration held close to constant.
+The Engine for Likelihood-Free Inference (ELFI) Python package \cite{kangasraasio2016elfi} was used for the implementation of SMC ABC, which handles SMC ABC and other ABC methods.
+10 iterations with 500 particles per iteration were used.
 Figure 4 and 5 compare the root mean squared error (RMSE) of the two methods on the same 100 datasets of observations, for two similar realisations of the total number of simulations from the likelihood function.
-Several iterations of threshold improvement were performed for each method to obtain the displayed results, and we note that there is some subjectivity in choosing the thresholds, which can result in varied results.
+The displayed results show SMC ABC using the best tolerance-schedule after 10 iterative improvements.

-In figure 4, we see that MC PMC uses fewer simulations than SMC ABC on average, with a similar RMSE density plot.
-For the second comparison in figure 5, MC PMC has the same median total simulations as SMC ABC, albeit with a heavier tail, and the RMSE is far superior.
-This is strong evidence that MC PMC is more efficient than SMC ABC in the number of simulations from the likelihood.
+In Figure 4, we see that Classification-PMC uses fewer simulations than SMC ABC on average, with a similar RMSE density plot.
+For the second comparison in Figure 5, Classification-PMC has the same median total simulations as SMC ABC, albeit with a heavier tail, and the RMSE is far superior.
+This is strong evidence that Classification-PMC is more efficient than SMC ABC in the number of simulations from the likelihood.
+However, there is a computational cost in training the classifier for Classification-PMC, which is not taken into account by considering only simulations from the likelihood.
+For models where the likelihood is computationally difficult to simulate from, the above analysis is accurate, since the bulk of the computation is in simulating from the likelihood.
+It is for such models that Classification-PMC offers the greatest benefit.